Millions of Americans visit informal science centers each year, eager to learn about our natural environment.

 To make the most of the capacity of zoos, aquariums, and nature centers to engage the public in one of the most important scientific issues of our time, the National Network for Ocean and Climate Change Interpretation (NNOCCI) equips the science educators at these institutions to engage their visitors in constructive conversations about climate change.

 Together, we are working to change the public conversation about climate change to be inviting, interesting, empowering, and solutions-focused.
 External and internal evaluations show that NNOCCI is having a positive impact on climate interpretation in informal science centers—and on visitors.
-You can learn more about this exciting initiative by watching this 2 ½ minute video or exploring more at nnocci.org.
+You can learn more about this exciting initiative by watching this 2 ½ minute video and by exploring more at nnocci.org.

 NNOCCI is supported by a grant from the National Science Foundation.